tud-hri/joan/docs/modules-carlainterface.md

             <YOUR_AGENT>_settings.set_from_loaded_dict(settings_dict)
             self.agents.update({identifier: <YOUR_AGENT>_settings})

 ### Step 7.
-This guide wasn't useful at all I tried copying everything and it doesn't work!?
+This guide was not useful at all I tried copying everything and it does not work!?
 What do I do?!

 It is highly likely that you forgot a crucial part, you have to be very meticulous!
 The error messages you get in the terminal should help you underway as to where things went wrong!